MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 # Overview of Viva Connections

 Microsoft Viva Connections is your gateway to a modern employee experience designed to keep everyone engaged and informed.
 Viva Connections gives everyone a personalized destination where you'll discover relevant news, conversations, and the tools they need to succeed.
-[Get step-by-step guidance on how to get Viva Connections for your organization.](guide-to-setting-up-viva-connections.md)
+Use the [quick guide to set up Viva Connections](guide-to-setting-up-viva-connections.md) or get [more detailed guidance on how to plan, build, and launch](/viva/connections/plan-viva-connections).

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/<RE4Vpnn>]